 After the rafts were loaded up, it was time to get to know the guides and get the low-down on what to expect for the day.

 Once the basics were over, it was time to load into the busses and head to the launching point.
 The ride was jovial, and everyone was psyched for a beautiful four-ish hours on the water.
 We parked, unloaded, and started hauling the rafts to the water.
 It was the last time our feet would hit dry land until we stopped for lunch.

 Last chance to bail before literally getting cold feet!

 It was a beautiful day and all of the other local rafting companies seemed to have full rafts too.
 Not that it mattered, this is a big river, and once we got started we felt like we were the only ones on it.

 You can tell this first pic is the beginning of our trip — because we're dry.
 That would soon change!

 Sometimes the wave hits you.
 Sometimes you hit the wave.

-So, there are a few fun stops along the way.
-One of them includes a stop at this rock - for those willing to climb up, jumping off is the fun way down.
+There are a few fun stops along the way.
+One of them includes a stop at this rock — for those willing to climb up, jumping off is the fun way down.

-Row row row your raft
+Row, row, row your raft

 Make sure to check out the video at the top of the page to see a bit more of the fun our team had!
 Start planning your whitewater vacation now.
-For those of you looking for a faster ride head out this month; for a lazier — but still awesome — trip plan a summer getaway.
-Either way one thing is certain, you will get wet!

 **All inner dialogue edited to be reader-friendly.
 I may have been a bit more candid in my thoughts.
 And by a bit more, I mean NSFW more.